brianjpatterson/qa-engineer-interview/README.md

 # qa-engineer-interview
 Interview Questions and Answers for Software Testing / SDET / QA automation engineer

+# What is your approach when you have found a bug in the software product?

+Reproduce the bug: I would first reproduce the bug to ensure that it can be consistently replicated and to gather any additional information that may be needed to understand the bug.

+Document the bug: I would then document the bug in a clear and concise manner, including information such as the steps to reproduce the bug, the expected behavior, and the actual behavior.
+I would also include any relevant screenshots, log files, or error messages.

+Assess the severity of the bug: I would assess the severity of the bug and determine the priority level based on how it impacts the functionality of the software.
+This would help to determine when the bug should be fixed and how it should be prioritized.

+Communicate the bug to the development team: I would communicate the bug to the development team as soon as possible, providing them with all of the relevant information and documentation.
+This would help them understand the issue and begin working on a fix.

+Track the bug: I would track the bug throughout the entire process, from the initial report to the final resolution.
+This would involve keeping track of the status, progress, and any additional information that may be needed to resolve the bug.

+Validate the bug fix: Once the development team has fixed the bug, I would validate the bug fix to ensure that it has been resolved and that the software is functioning as expected.

+Update the documentation: If necessary, I would update the documentation to reflect the bug and its resolution.

+Communicate the resolution to the stakeholders: I would communicate the resolution of the bug to the stakeholders, including the development team, the project manager, and any other relevant parties.

+Overall, my approach would be to ensure that the bug is thoroughly documented, communicated promptly, and tracked until it is resolved and validated.
+I will also make sure that the stakeholders are informed about the bug resolution and the impact it has on the software.

 # How do you approach working in an ambiguous environment?